cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/README.md

 ### Code
 [code](https://github.com/cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/blob/main/raspberry-pi/Data/Part%202%20(Analysis))
 ### Reflection
 This is an important skill to know.
 Data is useful in numbers but it is more useful if we can look at it in the form of a graph.
+THis will be important later in the year when we need to analyze collected data and make adjustments to our project.
+They will also be good for documentation because they are easy to read and display a good amount of important information.
 ___

 <details>